alexxbb/houdini-license-chaser/README.md

 # Build & Run
-1. Make sure you have a Rust toolchain installed
+1. Make sure you have a Rust toolchain installed.
-2. Clone the repository
+2. Clone the repository.
-3 `cargo build --release` and copy the executable to your preferred location
+3. `cargo build --release` and copy the executable to your preferred location.
-    - Or `cargo run --release` to start it right away.

 **Tested on Windows and Mac**